Evelyn Berezin: Impact

 The applications of Berezin's innovations were plentiful.
-Her Data Secretary replaced the old hefty process for completing important work tasks like drafting letters and reports, and made it much more simple and efficient, contributing to greater productivity and saving a significant amount of time.
-It was a precursor to the hardware and software used in todays computer systems that perhaps would never have been achieved without her.
+Her Data Secretary replaced the old process for completing important work tasks like drafting letters and reports and made it much more simple and efficient, contributing to greater productivity and saving a significant amount of time.
+It was a precursor to the hardware and software used in today's computer systems.
 The Reservisor meant that reservations no longer required the same manual input.
 This significantly improved the customer experience and was able to reduce errors, making the process more streamlined.
 Its impressive response time and computing features made it revolutionary to the industry.
 Coupled with the breaking of gender barriers of the time her creations have had a significant impact on society today.
 They are both still in use, rather in a transformed state with the improved modern day technology involved.
 For example, Airline reservation systems are linked at a global scale.
-The interconnectedness of the modern world would not have been possible if it weren't for her initial airline reservation system.
+The interconnectedness of the modern world would not have been possible if it were not for her initial airline reservation system.
 Both innovations have seamlessly integrated within societies everyday functions and the business and travel worlds could have both been significantly different without her.